Everything to Know about Boilers

-Consumer Reports estimates a 15 to 30 year lifespan for most boilers, but you can always extend the life of your HVAC system with regular maintenance.
-While you can handle ongoing maintenance and perform a do-it-yourself home heating check up before the colder weather settles in for good, boilers do require annual servicing by a certified professional.
-An experienced technician can safely inspect the venting system, adjust boiler controls for optimum efficiency and clean the heat exchanger.
+Consumer Reports estimates a 15- to 30-year lifespan for most boilers, but you can always extend the life of your HVAC system with regular maintenance.
+While a DIY home heating check-up can help, boilers also require annual servicing by a certified professional.

-The last thing you want is to be stuck without heat in the dead of winter.
-Which is why winter preparedness for you and your family is important.
-Be prepared for the unexpected by planning today.
-See how plans from HomeServe can help with the costs of covered home repairs.
+The last thing you want is to be stuck without heat when it’s cold outside.
+Now that we’ve covered “What is a boiler?” and other heating systems questions, find out how being prepared with plans from HomeServe can help with the costs of covered repairs.